crypto-law-survey/crypto-law-survey/data/countries/wassenaar.md

 the regulations.

-There is a personal-use exemption, allowing export of products
-\"accompanying their user for the user\'s personal use\" (e.g., on a laptop).
+There is a personal-use exemption, allowing export of products "accompanying their user for the user's personal use" (e.g., on a laptop).

 In September 1998, Wassenaar negotiations in Vienna did not lead to